svermeulen/lusc_luv/README.md

 -- But can be used as reference for your lua code to understand the API and the methods/types local record lusc_luv record BackgroundRunner
-      wait:function()
+      -- Block until all pending tasks complete wait:function()

-      dispose:function()
+      -- Shut down the lusc_luv event loop
-      cancel:function()
+      -- NOTE: requires that all tasks have complete, so -- you might want to call wait() first (and also maybe cancel() before that) dispose:function()

-      schedule:function(job:function(lusc.Nursery))
+      -- calls cancel() on the root nursery cancel:function()

-   end
+      -- Schedule the given function to execute immediately on next event loop iteration schedule:function(job:function(lusc.Nursery)) end